How to Create a Shareable Invitation

 When connecting the RSVP button of a standalone email to a public form via URL, all guests will be registered as new guests into the specified guest list of the public form.

-Please note: The initial email invitees will create to a duplicate entry for themselves and remain 'Unconfirmed' in the original guest list you sent the invitation to.
+Please note: The initial email invitees will create a duplicate entry for themselves and remain 'Unconfirmed' in the original guest list you sent the invitation to.

-Option B: Using a standard Private Form RSVP invitation and additionally hyperlinking a Public Form URL in the email text
+Option B: Using a standard Private Form RSVP email invitation and additionally hyperlinking a Public Form URL in the email text

 This makes the invitation private and non-transferable for any guest already on your guest list and thus avoid duplicates, as the existing guest record is updated.